KevinRaney/rdps-control/README.md

 bash bootstrap.sh
 ```

-This will install r10k, populate a temporary modules directory, and run a
-`puppet apply` with the `role::vps` class.

-Once that's ran, r10k will need to be ran to populate the Puppet environments:
-`r10k deploy environment -pv`
+After the server is bootstraped, it will run a `puppet apply` to apple the base profile or a host specific role if it matches the hostname.

 ## Disclaimer